NMDC to go ahead with India steel project without Severstal

-NEW DELHI NMDC Ltd (NMDC.NS), India's largest iron ore producer, is going it alone with a project to build a 3 million-tonne-a-year steel plant without Russian partner Severstal (CHMF.MM), NMDC's chairman said on Wednesday.
+NEW DELHI Aug 7 NMDC Ltd, India's largest iron ore producer, is going it alone with a project to build a 3 million-tonne-a-year steel plant without Russian partner Severstal, NMDC's chairman said on Wednesday.

 "There has not been much of a response (from Severstal)," NMDC Chairman C.S.
 Verma told reporters.
 "For the time being we are implementing it as an NMDC-only project."